Skip to content

 In summary…

 You only need one set of watercolors in order to create watercolor art, and you don’t even need a lot of colors.
-In all about watercolors, part 2, we’ll tackle paper!
+In all about watercolors, part 2, we’ll tackle different types, like liquid!

 Looking for something to create right now?